MissionBit/MB_Portal/README.md

 <img src="https://avatars3.githubusercontent.com/u/5872193?s=280&v=4" align="right"
      title="Mission Bit Logo" width="120" height="120">

 This project will become an interactive web portal system for Mission Bit staff, students, teachers, and volunteers.
+This branch is for authorization system setup.
+Users will be able to login to the system with their Gmail account, or login with a username and password.
+When a user logs into the system with their Gmail account for the first time, they will complete registration and be able to use their Gmail to login thereafter.
+A user can also register as either a student or a volunteer

 ## Getting Started

 ### Prerequisites

-The following are the libraries you'll need in order for this to work on your machine and the commands necessary to install each of them, ommitted but necessary are python, pip and postgresql.
+The following are the libraries you'll need in order for this to work on your machine and the commands necessary to install each of them, ommitted but necessary are `python`, `pip` and `postgresql`.

 ```
 certifi==2019.3.9